-Also, the National Commissioner may consider the creation of a composite Open Division, Civil Air Patrol, or Naval Sea Cadet Corps team comprised of both middle school and high school competitors if
+Also, the National Commissioner may consider the creation of a composite Open Division team, or Civil Air Patrol team comprised of both middle school and high school competitors if all the below requirements are met:

-1. In the estimation of the coach, the organization's size does not support the formation of a viable Middle School Division team on its own.

-- 2. No more than two middle school students will be registered to the team. - 3.
-The competitors belong to a common legally recognized entity - 4.
+- 1. In the estimation of the coach, the organization's size does not support the formation of a viable Middle School Division team on its own. - 2.
+No more than two middle school students will be registered to the team. - 3.
+The competitors must belong to a common legally recognized entity - 4.
 The verification official for the team consents to the formation of a composite team. - 5.
 It is the only age-based composite team for that organization.

-These requirements must be met to request approval for a composite team, and do not guarantee the National Commissioner will grant an exception.
+\These requirements must be met to request approval for a composite team, and do not guarantee the National Commissioner will grant an exception.
+This exception request needs to be emailed to info@uscyberpatriot.org for approval from the National Commissioner before competing in a competition round.